 3. Leaking Exhaust Couplers

-2014 and 2015 EcoDiesel Ram’s are susceptible to leaking exhaust couplers which can make the interior of the truck smell like diesel exhaust.
+The 2014 and 2015 EcoDiesel Ram 1500 trucks are susceptible to leaking exhaust couplers which can make the interior of the truck smell like diesel exhaust.
 The exhaust pipe from the turbo to the DPF system is connected via a flex pipe or coupler.
 The coupler is prone to cracking which causes an exhaust leak.
 Exhaust fumes permeate through the engine bay and are sucked through the air system and into the cabin.

-While we list this issue as a common problem, we don’t believe it’s as common as it appears.
+While we list this issue as a common problem, we have personally only seen this happen a few times.
 The severity of the damage has caused the internet community to overexaggerate the likelihood of this occuring.
 With that being said, we have seen it occur a handful of times from cars ranging from 70,000 miles to upwards of 150,000 miles.